Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ----

-### Subpart E—Privacy of Individually Identifiable Health Information
+### Subpart C—Security Standards for the Protection of Electronic Protected Health Information
-- § 164.500   Applicability.
+- § 164.302 Applicability.
-- § 164.501   Definitions.
+- § 164.304 Definitions.
-- § 164.502   Uses and disclosures of protected health information: general rules.
+- § 164.306 Security standards: General rules.
+- § 164.308 Administrative safeguards.
+- § 164.310 Physical safeguards.
+- § 164.312 Technical safeguards.
+- § 164.314 Organizational requirements.
-- § 164.504   Uses and disclosures: Organizational requirements.
+- § 164.316 Policies and procedures and documentation requirements.
-- § 164.506   Uses and disclosures to carry out treatment, payment, or health care operations.
-- § 164.508   Uses and disclosures for which an authorization is required.
-- § 164.510   Uses and disclosures requiring an opportunity for the individual to agree or to object.
-- § 164.512   Uses and disclosures for which an authorization or opportunity to agree or object is not required.
+- § 164.318 Compliance dates for the initial implementation of the security standards.

+### Subpart D—Notification in the Case of Breach of Unsecured Protected Health Information
+- § 164.400 Applicability.
+- § 164.402 Definitions.
-- § 164.514   Other requirements relating to uses and disclosures of protected health information.
+- § 164.404 Notification to individuals.
-- § 164.520   Notice of privacy practices for protected health information.
-- § 164.522   Rights to request privacy protection for protected health information.
+- § 164.406 Notification to the Secretary.
+- § 164.408 Notification by a business associate.
+- § 164.410 Law enforcement delay.
-- § 164.524   Access of individuals to protected health information.
+- § 164.412 Administrative requirements and burden of proof.
-- § 164.526   Amendment of protected health information.
+- § 164.414 Compliance dates for initial implementation of the privacy standards.
-- § 164.528   Accounting of disclosures of protected health information.
-- § 164.530   Administrative requirements.

 ---